Volunteers handle everything from greeting blues fans and collecting donations to packing thousands of pounds of donated

 When can I sign up to volunteer?

-Volunteer registration for the 2014 Safeway Waterfront Blues Festival will begin in May.
+Volunteer registration for the Safeway Waterfront Blues Festival begins each year in May.

 How long are the volunteer shifts?

-Most Volunteer shifts are about 4 hours long.
-Specific times and lengths will be available when registration begins.
-Please check back at that time.
+Most volunteer shifts are about 3-4 hours long.
+Specific times and lengths are available on the application.

 Do spots fill quickly?

 Volunteer shifts are filled on a first come first served basis and spots can fill quickly.
-We encourage you sign up as early as you are able - we do however get a number of cancelations about a week prior to the festival and new volunteer positions open up, so please consider checking back if you can’t find a time that works for you.
+We encourage you to sign up as early as you are able -- we do, however, get a number of cancelations about a week prior to the festival and new volunteer positions open up, so please consider checking back if you can’t find a time that works for you.

 Do volunteers have to pay the suggested donation to get in?